sattyagrah/AWSFSxNBoto3/README.md

-## Python code to create FSxN ONTAP file system along with SVM and data volume in AWS cloud.
+## Create FSxN ONTAP file system along with SVM and data volume in AWS cloud.

 > [!NOTE]
 >